A robust regression approach to synthetic control with interference: Methodology for the fixed- setting

+\begin{assumption}[Majority valid controls] $|\mathcal{C}|\geq \lfloor N/2\rfloor+r$, where $\mathcal{C} = \{i: \bar{\beta}_i = 0\}$. \end{assumption} Assumption \ref{asmp:stationary}(i) imposes stationarity of $\{\bm{f}_t\}$ within the pre- and post-intervention periods, while allowing a mean shift $\bm{\alpha}_0 \neq \bm{\alpha}_1$.
+This relaxes the common restriction of full period stationarity, thereby allowing selection on time-varying unobservables, as emphasized by \citet{ferman2021imperfect}.
+The difference ${\bm{\alpha}} = {\bm{\alpha}}_1-{\bm{\alpha}}_0$ captures the factor mean shift induced by the intervention, and its adjustment is central to identification and estimation.
+Conditions (ii)-(iii) are standard for factor analysis \citep{anderson1956factor}, which ensure identifying the loadings $\bm{\Lambda}$ up to some orthogonal rotation.

-Assumption \ref{asmp:sparsity} states that at least $\lfloor N/2 \rfloor +r$ units remain unaffected by the intervention throughout the post-intervention period.
-This implies that the majority of control units are not interfered with, without requiring exact information about which units serve as valid controls.
-From a parameter counting perspective, Assumption \ref{asmp:sparsity} reduces the number of unknowns by limiting the broadness of interference.
+Assumption \ref{asmp:sparsity} states that at least $\lfloor N/2 \rfloor +r$ units remain unaffected by the intervention in the post-intervention period.
+This implies that the majority of control units are not interfered with, without knowing the exact valid control set $\mathcal{C}$.
+From a parameter counting perspective, Assumption \ref{asmp:sparsity} reduces the number of unknowns by limiting the extent of interference.
 The majority valid controls assumption shares congruent ideas as the majority rules in the invalid instrumental variables literature \citep{kang2016instrumental,guo2018confidence} and the confounding adjustment with multiple treatments or outcomes \citep{wang2017confounder,miao2023identifying}.
-Similar ideas appear in conventional interference literature as the partial interference assumption \citep{hudgens2008interference, liu2014large}, which restricts interference within known groups of units.
-Here we do not need to know the group structure in advance.

-Apart from limiting the extent of interference, there is no restriction on the functional form of the dynamic direct nor the dynamic interference effects; they can exhibit flexible time-varying patterns to accommodate common gradual or sensational effects in real life, as long as Assumption \ref{asmp:sparsity} is met.
+Apart from limiting the extent of interference, the dynamic form of $\bm{\beta}_t$ can exhibit flexible patterns to accommodate common gradual or seasonal effects.